- Creating a new Postgres database

 Step 3: Configure your database cluster

-This name is referenced just in the PlanetScale Dashboard and APIs and not created as a logical database inside of Postgres.
+This “name” is referenced in the PlanetScale Dashboard and APIs and not created as a logical database inside of Postgres.

-- Region: Choose the primary region where your database will be hosted
+Region: Choose the primary region where your database will be hosted.
+For the lowest latency, select a region near you or your application’s hosting location.

 Step 4: Create the database cluster